-Invented by the English in the 1400s (or so the story goes), true English cottage gardens are a mad mix of flowering plants and edibles.
-These gardens were originally intended to feed a family—still a good thing—but the dense mix-and-match jumble makes them just so charming, too.
-The best of these gardens sort of look like they planted themselves with edible and ornamental plants mingling and tumbling over paths, against structures, and in deep beds and borders.
+Invented by the English in the 1400s (or so the story goes).
+True English cottage gardens are a mad mix of flowering plants and edibles.
+These gardens were originally intended to feed a family—still a good thing.
+However, the dense mix-and-match jumble makes them just so charming, too.
+The best of these gardens sort of look like they planted themselves.
+With edible and ornamental plants mingling and tumbling over paths, against structures, and in deep beds and borders.

-The key to achieving this look of controlled chaos is to plant flowers at the edge of garden beds and allow them to spill over onto paths and then add shrubs and trees for structure.
-Unlike classic English garden borders where you would plant a few things in mass, here it’s the opposite–plant a little of a lot.
-This helps to achieve the look, but also with many smaller clumps of many kinds of plants, you might limit loss to pests and diseases.
+The key to achieving this look of controlled chaos is to plant flowers at the edge of garden beds.
+Then allow them to spill over onto paths and then add shrubs and trees for structure.
+Unlike classic English garden borders where you would plant a few things in mass, here it's the opposite.
+Plant a little of a lot.
+This helps to achieve the look.
+Also with many smaller clumps of many kinds of plants, you might limit loss to pests and diseases.

 This is a fun kind of garden that while practical, is not to be taken too seriously.
 Here are some plants we recommend to get this look.

 This enchanting English cottage garden located in Southern California is a mix of perennials, vines, and shrubs.
-Roses climbs over a pergola with beds below filled with flowering perennials including catmint, California poppy, boxwood, lady’s mantle, hardy geranium, Blue Note™ Blue-Eyed Grass and lavender.
+Roses climbs over a pergola with beds below filled with flowering perennials.
+This includes catmint, California poppy, boxwood, lady’s mantle, hardy geranium, Blue Note™ Blue-Eyed Grass and lavender.
 Herbs such as rosemary and thyme snuggle up to shrub roses.

-The perfect antidote to spare spots as perennials and shrubs fill in, and to add all-season color during the times when the garden seems a bit quiet.
+The perfect antidote to spare spots as perennials and shrubs fill in.
+To add all-season color during the times when the garden seems a bit quiet.
 Our best tip?
 Buy more than you think you’ll need and pack them in.

-Make sure to include varieties of perennials that bloom at different times to ensure a sequence of interest throughout the season.
+Make sure to include varieties of perennials that bloom at different times.
+This will ensure a sequence of interest throughout the season.
 This grouping includes something that comes on early, mid-season, and late.

 NEXT, A FEW EDIBLES